mobxjs/mobx/docs/reactions.md

 -   `reaction(() => value, (value, previousValue, reaction) => { sideEffect }, options?)`.

 `reaction` is like `autorun`, but gives more fine grained control on which observables will be tracked.
-It takes two functions, the first, _data_ function, is tracked and returns the data that is used as input for the second, _effect_ function.
+It takes two functions: the first, _data_ function, is tracked and returns the data that is used as input for the second, _effect_ function.
 It is important to note that the side effect _only_ reacts to data that was _accessed_ in the data function, which might be less than the data that is actually used in the effect function.

 The typical pattern is that you produce the things you need in your side effect